m-s-abeer/vjudge-to-oj/README.md

 Current solution will only work for UVa.
 It's roughly written and tested.
 But hey, it works!

-With enough response or your contribution I hope to add some more judges here as well.
+With enough response and your contribution I hope to add some more judges here as well.
 Huge thanks to @mehedi-shafi for contributing to all my fun projects.

 Let me know if you have any questions/suggestions/feedbacks or simply if you liked it.